What else is there to do outside of the festivals?

 - Zagreb Airport to Zagreb bus station ... ~30kn

 What is the nearest airport?

-Zadar is the nearest airport, only 40 mins by car.
-Split is 60 mins by car and Zagreb 3 hours by car.
+Zadar is the nearest airport - only 40 mins by car.
+Split is an hour by car and Zagreb 3 hours by car.
 These journey times are for the highway route and will take a little longer by bus/coach.